Agriculture Education

 The goal of SOFDI is to help small-scale farmers respond to climate variability through a variety of measures and technologies that will improve their knowledge and production capacity.
 These strategies and farming methods will ultimately make them more resilient to withstand the potentially devastating effects of climate change and continue adapting as new patterns arise.
 SOFDI is working with the county government extension agencies to enhance this process of local adaptability.

-We also integrate all Climate Smart Agricultural measures into our school programs, in order to equip the next generation with the knowledge and skills needed to deal with the consequences of climate change well into the future.
+We also integrate all Climate-Smart Agricultural measures into our school programs, in order to equip the next generation with the knowledge and skills needed to deal with the consequences of climate change well into the future.
 Parents of pupils are also included in the dissemination of weather forecasts and advisories, which ensures these SOFDI resources are reaching as wide an audience as possible.

-SOFDI response to Fall Army Worm (FAW) invasion
+SOFDI response to Fall Army Worm (FAW)

 FAW is a pest alarmingly threatening harvests and subsequently food security in many African countries (http://fao.org/africa/news/detail-news/en/c/469532/)